 - A peppercorn rental, which allows you to extend your lease on a low-cost yearly period

-If at the end of your lease, you decide you quite like the van and want to keep it on the lease, the finance company can arrange something called a peppercorn rental.
-A peppercorn rental can be up to three years after the end of the original lease.
+If at the end of your lease period, you decide you quite like the van and want to keep it on the lease, the finance company can arrange something called a peppercorn rental.
+A peppercorn rental can be up to three years after the end of the original lease period.

 The yearly payment for the vehicle when it’s on a peppercorn rental will only be worth one month of what you paid before.
 For example, if you paid £250 + VAT each month in the time of your lease, you would pay £250 + VAT for the year after your lease, and again if you decided to carry it on for the year after.

 Once your peppercorn rental is over, the van is then sold like above, where you receive the surplus.

 Pros and Cons of Finance Lease